 In the way the information was handled, also purified water would seem to be toxic or mutagenic.
 The dose of steviol -the substance in Stevia that some folks worry about- was the way to high.
 In relation, a human had to eat half his weight in Stevia leafs each day.
 In such masses, even sugar would be threatening.

 If you figure out the daily consumption of Stevia to replace the typical daily sugar consumption, a human would eat four gram of Stevia leafs what’s not just about 1/2 the weight of a human body.
 Stevia has been a healing plant and a sweetener for Indigos for over hundreds of years and has been employed in Japan and Brasilia to sweeten lollies, coke and more for roughly thirty years so far.

 The States permits Stevia at least for diet food.
 Negative Stevia complications haven’t been seen yet.
 This is an extra sign that there are just no bad effects by Stevia for humans.

 Anyhow, it’d be good if more studies were in progress, but the issue is as always the cash.
 Who’s paying for these experiments?
 The sugar industry, which might be a possible sponsor, is fearful of Stevia slaughtering their business.
 Perhaps if they see the prospects of the sweet leaf, as Stevia is also known as somebody will do something.

 - Body Aches

-On some very rare occasions it has been documented that Stevia could cause anaphylaxis, but this is more common in people who are already experience allergies to daisies, marigolds, ragweed, or chrysanthemums.
+On some very rare occasions, it has been documented that Stevia could cause anaphylaxis, but this is more common in people who are already experiencing allergies to daisies, marigolds, ragweed, or chrysanthemums.

-On very rare occasions Stevia may cause dizziness, numbness and body aches.
+On very rare occasions Stevia may cause dizziness, numbness and body ache.
 If any of these conditions persist you should talk with a doctor immediately.